 World War II: The Great Blowback

-The emergent, revisionist history and whether America’s “good war” was actually America’s greatest blowback.
+The emergent, revisionist history of whether America’s “good war” was actually America’s greatest blowback.

 Americans are skeptical of all but one of the foreign wars of the United States.
 It is widely accepted among both historians and the knowledgeable public that the Spanish-American War, World War I, the Korean War, the Vietnam War, and the Afghanistan and Iraq wars were either colossal “mistakes” or acts of imperialist aggression.

 The Second World War remains the only “good war.”
 Indeed, it remains the only sacred war.